-Did you know you can display multiple clocks in Windows 7?
-You can have Windows 7 display up to three clocks in the system tray.
-By default, Windows 7 asks for your location when you install it and shows the clock from the related time zone (UTC-12 to UTC+13: UTC stands for Universal Coordinated Time).
+Did you know you can display multiple clocks in Windows 10?
+You can have Windows 10/8/7 display up to two clocks in the taskbar.
+By default, Windows asks for your location when you install it and shows the clock from the related time zone (UTC-12 to UTC+13: UTC stands for Universal Coordinated Time).

 Need For Multiple Clocks In Windows

 Here are some of the reasons why you would want to Windows to show multiple clocks: